 The Blessed Sacrament Summer Reading Enrichment model gives students the chance to read for pleasure while continuing to learn.
 Blessed Sacrament Catholic School teachers in grades 1st-8th provide their students with a list of age-appropriate summer reading assignments.
-In addition to reading assignments, math packets may also be assigned for the summer.
+In addition to reading assignments, math packets may also be assigned for the summer to keep math skills fresh.